JehanneOS/jehanne/doc/hacking/overview.md

 These are my rules of thumb:

-1. **Keep it simple**
+**Keep it simple**
-   Never add features just because you can.
+: Never add features just because you can.
 Remove redundant features.
   Decouple unrelated features.
 Use obvious names for files and folders.

-2. **Encapsulate**
+**Encapsulate**
-   Use properly scoped functions to access structures' members.
+: Use properly scoped functions to access structures' members.

-3. **Do not abstract**
+**Do not abstract**
-   Replace abstractions used less than 3 times.
+: Replace abstractions used less than 3 times.
 Remove unused code.

 Aestetics
 ---------

-I do not care too much about aestetics, just readability.
+I do not care too much about aestetics, but readability matters.
-Unfortunately, just like any other programmer, what I find readable largely depends on the codebase that I had to debug.
+Unfortunately, just like any other programmer, what I find readable largely depends on the code that I had to debug in the past.

 The conventions I try to honor are:

 1. Tabs are 8 characters.

 2. Lines should be no longer than readable.
 You can use macros to improve readability.

-3. Format blocks like this:
+3. Format blocks like these:

+    ```c
         if(x == nil)
         	do_something();